 Find loans and free grants for veteran, women, LGBTQ or other minority owned businesses in Colorado.
 Local as well as national banks, non-profit organizations, corporations, and other lenders provide funding to small to midsize businesses as well as entrepreneurs.
 There may be minority business loans, funds to help a women owned business grow, or grants to start up a company.
 Find details below on how to get loans or grants near you in Colorado.

 There are lenders across the state.
 While most of the grants as well as loan programs are offered from lenders in the major cities of Denver, Boulder, or El Paso Colorado, there are also generally options available in all cities and counties.
 The application criteria will vary.
 Some lenders, financial aid or government grant programs require minimum credit scores or business revenue targets, others don’t.
+There may also be grants focused on Black women business owners, veterans, or female companies as well.
 You will need to call and/or apply for more details.

 In addition to providing funds to MWBE as well as Black, Indigenous, People of Color (BIPOC) businesses in Colorado, some of the lenders or other providers will also give free advice or mentoring services as part of the financing package.
 This will be another benefit to using the programs below.
 In addition, there are always new loans or free grant programs being offered; the list below will be added to and updated daily.